LonnyGomes/vjs-video/README.md

 ```
 ## Directive Attributes

-The vjs-directive supports optional attributes to extend capabilities.
+The vjs-directive supports optional attributes which provide addiontional capabilities.

 * vjs-setup - an alternative to using data-setup on the video element
 * vjs-media - an alternative way of defining for sources and tracks